Learn how to backup Active Directory with this step-by-step guide.

 If you have a large environment with lots of AD changes you should consider twice a day backups.

-On the specify destination type screen choose “backup to a volume”.
-Then choose the volume that you configured from step 1.
+On the specify destination type screen choose “Back up to a hard disk that is dedicated for backups”.

 DO NOT choose “Back up to a shared network folder” This option does not support incremental backups it will overwrite the backup each time.